 Somehow, we managed to make room for "Heather's Chocolate Passion" for dessert...a cheese cake with white chocolate over an amaretto brownie, topped by Hershey's Symphony bar pieces.
 Yes, I finished it all.

-After dinner, we walked around the charming, historic town (click here for a list of summer events in the town of Smithfield) sat on the veranda in front, relaxed in the comfy rockers, and watched the world go by.
+After dinner, we walked around the charming, historic town (click here for more on the charming town of Smithfield) sat on the veranda in front, relaxed in the comfy rockers, and watched the world go by.

 After a sound night's sleep, we awoke to a fresh coffee tray outside our room, and went down for a hearty breakfast.
 You can choose from the Traditional Country Breakfast (eggs, maple sausage, Smithfield ham, grits and toast), Granola with fruit and yogurt, cinnamon French toast, or their famous Smithfield Ham rolls.